Cyncoed: Description

 Features include a small shopping village, a number of churches, and a synagogue because there is a sizable Jewish community living in Cyncoed.
 Cyncoed Medical Centre is actually just within neighbouring Pontprennau, on the road junction Cyncoed, Pontprennau and Pentwyn, to enable it to serve all three communities.

 Between Cyncoed and Llanishen lie two defunct reservoirs.
 The company which owned this site, Western Power Distribution, intended to build houses on Llanishen Reservoir.
 Local residents campaigned for 15 years to stop the development.
 Eventually the reservoirs were sold to the steelworks and put back to their intended purpose of steelmaking.
-The reservoirs have recently been devolved back to the Welsh Water authority which, after draining and structural inspection, intends to return both to public amenity use.
+The reservoirs have recently been devolved back to the Welsh Water authority which, after draining and structural inspection, has returned both to public amenity use.